huggingbutt/huggingbutt/README.md

 # HuggingButt
-Client library to download and publish environments, agents on the huggingbutt.com hub
+Client library to download and publish reinforcement learning environments, agents on the huggingbutt.com hub

 ## Installation
 After testing, this package can run stably under python version 3.9 on Windows/MacOS platform.
 Other versions of python may not be able to install this package, mainly because mlagents-envs has not been updated recently.
 I will address these issues later on.